MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

  Representational State Transfer (REST) is an architecture for distributed systems.
 It follows a stateless client-server model, meaning that there is no memory (context) of past requests stored on the server between client requests.
 A RESTful web service is a collection of resources, stored under a central URL, which supports a set of operations all of which can be activated using HTTP methods (POST, GET, etc.).

- The [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] consist of three RESTful APIs, all of which can be accessed using HTTP GET requests that include a URI and parameters indicating what information is to be returned.
+ The [Bing Maps REST Services](../articles/includes/bm-rest-product-name-md.md) consist of three RESTful APIs, all of which can be accessed using HTTP GET requests that include a URI and parameters indicating what information is to be returned.
 The three available Bing Maps REST Services APIs are:

 1.  **Locations** – This API performs geocoding operations, which means you can get the location (as well as other information) about an address or place.
 The Locations API allows you to find, or geocode, locations by structured address or unstructured query.
 It also allows you to reverse geocode an address by specifying a point (latitude and longitude).